omarsam/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home             : This script changes the working directory to the user’s home directory

 3-listfiles                 : This script Display current directory contents in a long format

+4-listmorefiles             : This script Display current directory contents, including hidden files (starting with .).
+Use the long format